FaultyFunctions/Faulty-ECS/README.md

 Check out the [Wiki](https://github.com/FaultyFunctions/Faulty-ECS/wiki) for more information and download the repo to check out the example project (2.3.2+).

+*Note: This library is mostly concerned with the architecture and organization of ECS code and not the low-level memory/performance benefits*

 ## Special Thanks 🙌
 ### Libraries Used
 * JujuAdams - https://github.com/JujuAdams/SNAP